-The results of Task 2 of this project indicated that 96% of land occupied to support production and consumption of pork in the US is attributed to production of animal feed used in swine rations.
-Thus, seven different feed scenarios were developed in order to assess the impact associated with various swine ration formulations.
+The results of Task 2 of this project indicated that 96% of land occupied to support production and consumption of pork in the U.S. is attributed to production of feed rations.

+Therefore, seven different feed scenarios were developed in order to assess the impact associated with various ration compositions.